David Saperton: Life

 Saperton was born David Sapirstein in Pittsburgh, Pennsylvania, on October 29, 1889.
-David Saperton began the study of piano at the age of six, under the guidance of his grandfather, an internationally-known tenor and musician.
-Mr. Saperton's father, a graduate physician of the University of Pittsburgh, was also a basso of repute.
-Leopold Godowsky, his later father-in law, heard David as a child prodigy of eight.
+He began the study of piano at the age of six, under the guidance of his grandfather, an internationally-known tenor and musician.
+Saperton's father, a graduate physician of the University of Pittsburgh, was also a basso of repute.
+Leopold Godowsky, later his father-in law, heard David as a child prodigy of eight.
 His principal teacher was German pianist and editor August Spanuth, who himself was a pupil of Carl Heymann and Joachim Raff at the Hoch Conservatory in Frankfurt.
 Spanuth was known as a music critic in New York City and later took a professorship at the Berlin Stern Conservatory.
 Saperton later appeared in a joint concert with Geraldine Farrar in Berlin, 1908.
-In 1909 he performed a large repertoire in 180 cities throughout Europe.
+In 1909, he performed a large repertoire in 180 cities throughout Europe.
 Saperton also attended masterclasses of Ferruccio Busoni and may have had some lessons with Rafael Joseffy, himself a disciple of Franz Liszt.

-His debut was at New York’s Metropolitan Opera House where he played Chopin’s Concerto in E minor at the age of fifteen.
+His debut was at New York's Metropolitan Opera House where he played Chopin's Concerto in E minor at the age of fifteen.
 He played a solo recital to critical acclaim a year later at Mendelssohn Hall.
-In 1912 he returned to New York where he played very successful recitals but failed to attract an impresario.
-In 1915 he played a series of six recitals at Aeolian Hall including major works by Szymanowski, Liszt, Brahms, Beethoven, Schumann, Chopin, and others.
+In 1912, he returned to New York where he played very successful recitals but failed to attract an impresario.
+In 1915 he played a series of six recitals at Aeolian Hall including major works by Szymanowski, Liszt, Brahms, Beethoven, Schumann, Chopin and others.
 After appearing in all major American cities on a tour in 1917–1918, he withdrew into private life.

-Saperton married Godowsky’s daughter, Vanita, sister of silent movie star Dagmar Godowsky, in 1924 and began to immerse in the study of his father-in-law’s difficult piano works including all the transcriptions.
+Saperton married Godowsky's daughter, Vanita, sister of silent movie star Dagmar Godowsky, in 1924 and began to immerse himself in the study of his father-in-law's difficult piano works, including all the transcriptions.
 Godowsky also introduced Saperton to Josef Hofman and the Curtis Institute where he taught a number of famous pianists before he was fired.
-He shifted the emphasis of his career from performing to teaching and composition remaining essentially a private teacher in New York where he died, relatively unknown, on July 5, 1970.
-Pianist Andrew Kraus who studied with Saperton in the last months of his life writes : "Experiencing his playing in the intimacy of his studio was, for me, an initiation into a way of playing the piano that had been lost as well as an introduction to a genre of wonderfully beautiful and interesting music that had fallen out of fashion."
+He shifted the emphasis of his career from performing to teaching and composition, remaining essentially a private teacher in New York where he died on July 5, 1970.
+Pianist Andrew Kraus who studied with Saperton in the last months of his life, writes: "Experiencing his playing in the intimacy of his studio was, for me, an initiation into a way of playing the piano that had been lost as well as an introduction to a genre of wonderfully beautiful and interesting music that had fallen out of fashion".